ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 > **The below picture shows what's different between file "Dummy.gcode" with "ShowHow.gcode".**
 ![](./pic/showhow.jpg)

 + **Demo.gcode**: This file is a "demo" print file.
-It print a small box with 30x30mm size and 40mm heigth.
+It print a small box with 30x30x50mm size.
 It can help you test the repeat printing function. the steps are as follows:
 	* **Step 1**.
 Turn off **Repeat repeating** on the LCD screen,
 	* **Step 2**.
 Start print "Demo.gcode" file from SD card.
 	* **Step 3**.
 Pay attention to adjust the heigth when printing first layer.